masif2002/aws-solutions-architect-associate/02-IAM.md

 * AWS CLI is a tool that allows users to access AWS through the command line.
 It also provides access to the public APIs provided by AWS services

 * AWS SDK (Software Development Kit) is a set of libraries embedded in your application that provides access to AWS.
-    * Other than programmin glanguages it also supports Mobile SDKs and IoT SDKs
+    * Other than programming languages it also supports Mobile SDKs and IoT SDKs

 ## AWS CloudShell
 * Cloudshell is a terminal in AWS console that is free to use
 * All the files that is created in the cloudshell environment is retained even when cloudShell is restarted
 * You can upload/download files from/to the CloudShell environment
+> Don't confuse this with EC2 instance connect

 ## IAM Roles
 * An IAM Role is created for AWS Services to use AWS resources on our behalf